HL7/davinci-deqm/input/pagecontent/StructureDefinition-gaps-bundle-deqm-intro.md

 Each {{site.data.structuredefinitions.[id].type}} *should* have ([Must Support]):

 1. An entry references a MeasureReport using the [DEQM Gaps In Care Individual MeasureReport Profile] for each measure referenced in the composition.
-1. Reference to detected issue for a measure using the [DEQM Gaps In Care DetectedIssue Profile]

 <!--
 ### Mandatory Data Elements and Terminology